amethyst/rfcs/README.md

 implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Rust community and the [sub-team]s.
+Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Amethyst community and the [sub-team]s.

 The "RFC" (Request for Comments) process is intended to provide a consistent